irvwais/Space-Blasters-iOS/README.md

 2D Space Shooter game made for iOS with Swift via xcode.

 ## Overall Objective:
-Try to kill as many enemy ships as you can without letting them past you or take you out. **Survive as lon as you can!**
+Try to kill as many enemy ships as you can without letting them past you or take you out. **Survive as long as you can!**

 ## Controls:
 **Movment:**  Move your ship left or right by dragging your finger anywhere on the screen.